 Invest in our workforce and embrace diversity

-County Council's accolade as most inclusive employer
+County council's accolade as most inclusive employer

-In 2019, the Council received an award for the Staff Network Group of the Year.
+In 2019, the council received an award for the Staff Network Group of the Year.

 Nottinghamshire County Council was ranked 68th best employer in the whole country - the sixth successive year that it has been named in the prestigious top 100.

-It is fantastic that the Council overall has been recognised in this way as an inclusive place to work.
+It is fantastic that the council overall has been recognised in this way as an inclusive place to work.
 The awards also recognise the work of the Council’s LGBT Staff Network, which promotes awareness of LGBT issues, supports LGBT staff and provides advice on making Council services more inclusive.

-Disability Confident
+Disability Confident Leader

-Supporting Armed forces
+Supporting the armed forces

 We also bring together councillors, officers and representatives from the armed forces and military civilians’ charities to work on activities and issues.